TeamArmadillo14/FA14Final/README.md

 ./resources contains all of the data sets used for analysis
 ./code base contains all of the respective member analysis
 >    note, .Rmd files may contain hardlinks and full paths. not intended to run straight out of a cloned repository (yet)
+>    also note that there are also some functions and code under ./resources/met stations/